 There is an old motto that says fuel rather than blood flows through the veins of the people who come from Brescia.
-Therefore, it is not surprise that legendary racing event was born in this city.
+Therefore, it is no surprise that the legendary racing event was born in this city.

 Such idea was raised by a group of Brescians - Franco Mazzotti, Aymo Maggi, Renzo Castagnet and Flaminio Monti, after their trip to Milan on Via Bonaventura Cavalieri in 1926.
 They decided to organize approximately 1600 km distance open-road endurance race from Brescia to Rome and back.
 At first sight, everybody liked the name Mille Miglia Cup, offered by Franco Mazzotti, but someone objected that the reference to an English metric system could sound bad.
 However, soon it was noted that the Romans measured their distance in miles so Italians are perfectly in line with the Romans tradition.
 The Mille Miglia was officially born.

 It must be admitted, that first public reaction and commentary were quite biting.
-Some said that no automobile would ever reach the finish line, or that few would sign up to race and that times would be average, making it seem like a car cemetery.
+Some said that no automobile would ever reach the finish line, or that few would sign up to a race and that times would be average, making it seem like a car cemetery.
 Little did they know.
-In March 26,1927, after just 4 months of preparation, 77 cars left Brescia from the start line.
+On March 26, 1927, after just 4 months of preparation, 77 cars left Brescia from the start line.
 Surprisingly, the winners Minoja and Morandi, driving O.M.
 665 S, reach the finish just after 21 hours, 4 minutes and 48 seconds - such result was like a miracle at the time.

 By the way, in 1940 Mille Miglia saw the debut of the first Enzo Ferrari-owned marque AAC (Auto Avio Costruzioni).
 Soon after Ferrari started making cars bearing his name and founded Ferrari S.p.A. in 1947, Ferrari 166 S Coupé Allemano won Mille Miglia in 1948 and started 6 winning streak for the brand.
 Overall Ferrari drivers celebrated 9 victories, but all times champion is Alfa Romeo – the brand holds an undefeated record of 11 wins, 7 of which were consecutive, from 1932 to 1938.